dmitry-viskov/pylti1.3-django-example/README.rst

 .. code-block:: javascript

     {
-        "<issuer>" : { // This will usually look something like 'http://example.com'
+        "<issuer>" : [{ // This will usually look something like 'http://example.com'
-            "client_id" : "<client_id>", // This is the id received in the 'aud' during a launch "auth_login_url" : "<auth_login_url>", // The platform's OIDC login endpoint
-            "auth_token_url" : "<auth_token_url>", // The platform's service authorization endpoint
-            "key_set_url" : "<key_set_url>", // The platform's JWKS endpoint
+            "default": true, // this block will be used in case if client-id was not passed "client_id" : "<client_id1>", // This is the id received in the 'aud' during a launch "auth_login_url" : "<auth_login_url>", // The platform's OIDC login endpoint "auth_token_url" : "<auth_token_url>", // The platform's service authorization endpoint "key_set_url" : "<key_set_url>", // The platform's JWKS endpoint
-            "key_set": null, // in case if platform's JWKS endpoint somehow unavailable you may paste JWKS here "private_key_file" : "<path_to_private_key>", // Relative path to the tool's private key "deployment_ids" : ["<deployment_id>"] // The deployment_id passed by the platform during launch }
+            "key_set": null, // in case if platform's JWKS endpoint somehow unavailable you may paste JWKS here "private_key_file" : "<path_to_private_key>", // Relative path to the tool's private key "public_key_file": "<path_to_public_key>", // Relative path to the tool's public key "deployment_ids" : ["<deployment_id>"] // The deployment_id passed by the platform during launch }, {
+            "default": false,
+            "client_id" : "<client_id2>",
+            ...
+        }]
     }

 and execute: